awbla/awbla-student-workflow/content/4-processing.md

 - Right click the folder and select Extract All
 - Click Browse, navigate to and click on the Desktop, then click Extract
     - Make sure the *Show extracted files when complete* box is checked
-- Double-click on the *3D Artifact Folders* folder to open it
+- Double-click on the *3D Artifact Photos* folder to open it
 - Right-click the *BeginHere-Item Name* folder, select Rename, and type the Item Name (such as CE_CabinetA_D4_2394)

 ##### Transfer images from the Desktop into the renamed item folder